peterchei/ic/README.md

 - `.\gradlew run` - Run the application directly
 - `.\gradlew jar` - Build the JAR file
 - `.\gradlew clean` - Clean build directory
+- `.\gradlew test` - Run unit tests

 ## Data Source

-The application now uses Alpha Vantage API for stock data instead of the discontinued Yahoo Finance CSV API.
+The application uses Alpha Vantage API for stock data.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.